i-am-grub/MultiGP_Toolkit/docs/usage/importing/index.rst

             :align: center

 When slots are disabled within a MultiGP frequency profile, they are not removed.
 For example, when disabling two slots in MultiGP's ``Raceband 8`` frequency profile, it is still considered an 8 slot frequency profile.
-For this reason, even when slots are disabled, your timer must have as many or more nodes than the MultiGP frequency profile.

 In the event there have been slots disabled from the MultiGP frequency profile, you are able to disable the equivalent nodes within RotorHazard's frequency profile.